Home

 “The terms ‘urban development’ and ‘urbanization’ often conjure up vast, undeveloped spaces or slums.
 At I2UD, we simply recognize an underserved need that demands our attention.”

--John Driscoll, I2UD President
+-John Driscoll, I2UD Vice President

 The Institute for International Urban Development (I2UD) is a not-for-profit institution dedicated to improving urban environments for vulnerable communities, by providing research on spatial development issues, advisory services to city leaders, and urban planning education programs.